BDC Hamburger Icon

 Know what colors work well.

-“Classic colors will be timeless and elegant – soft whites, grays and taupes make for a good base, and then you can add one or two fun colors as an accent for contrast,” she said.
+“Classic colors will be timeless and elegant ─ soft whites, grays and taupes make for a good base and then you can add one or two fun colors as an accent for contrast,” she said.
 “We strategically use calming colors (gray and taupe interiors) to offset the ordering experience, which during the lunch rush can be hectic.”

 Think about your brand.

 The best thing you can do as a restaurant owner is think about your restaurant and how you want your diners to feel when they are eating there.
 Set a clear goal and think about how design, color and layout can get you closer to the feeling you want to evoke.

-Part of this process will be research, according to Howell.
-Arbitrarily choosing colors or design elements because you like them isn’t always a good idea.
-Instead, think critically about how you want to be perceived by the public – this can usually be summed up in a few words or a sentence or two.
-Then do research to figure out what steps you can take to achieve that mood.
+As you begin to research, think about color and how it will impact your restaurant design, try not to overdo it.
 “There’s a line to be drawn,” Hakim said.
 “You can easily overdo it and saturate a place with unnecessary images and colors, which will lead to a place feeling like they tried too hard and have no concept at all.”

 Avoid this by doing the right research and building color into your brand, not the other way around.
-Color should accent a diner’s overall experience; it shouldn’t be the main event.
+Color should accent a diner’s overall experience ─ it shouldn’t be the main event.

 FYIDid you know